ihaeyong/Maximum-Margin-LDAM/README.md

 Kang, Haeyong and Vu, Thang and Yoo, Chang D
 _________________

-This is the official implementation of LDAM-DRW in the paper [Learning imbalanced datasets with maximum margin loss](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9506389) in PyTorch.
+This is the official implementation of MM-LDAM-DRW in the paper [Learning Imbalanced Datasets with Maximum Margin Loss](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9506389) in PyTorch.

 Our baseline code follows the official implementation of LDAM-DRW in the paper [Learning Imbalanced Datasets with Label-Distribution-Aware Margin Loss](https://arxiv.org/pdf/1906.07413.pdf) in PyTorch.